Living With Autism – Support Groups

 Light refreshments will be served.Location: Trinity United Methodist Church, 131 N 9th Street, Olean, NY.Provides a welcoming environment for parents and other caregives of children with autism spectrum disorders to meet, share experiences, ask questions and receive support.
 Moderated by Christie Chesebro, MSEd, Autism Service Coordinator and Parent, The Guidance Center in Bradford, PA and Karen O’Dell, MSEd, BCBA Board Certified Behavior Analyst Autism Services Specialist and Parent, Olean City School District.
 Contact Info:

-All are welcome but reservations are appreciateed.
-Please call Karen: 716-307-9905 or email Peg: plk@parentnetworkwny.org.
-If you are interested in attending but have transportation or other barriers that would limit your participation, please let us know.
+All are welcome but reservations are appreciated.
+Please call Karen: 716-307-9905 If you are interested in attending but have transportation or other barriers that would limit your participation, please let us know.

 Starter Resources